simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 ### Client
 Is the entry point for creating an instance of a durable orchestration.

-> The orchestration client binding enables you to write functions which interact with orchestrator functions.
+> The orchestration client binding enables you to write functions that interact with orchestrator functions.
 For example, you can act on orchestration instances in the following ways:
 >
 > - Start them.
 > - Query their status.